ansible-buch/cbi/README.md

 <br/>

-## Clone this repo on your server and ch'dir into directory:
+## Clone this repo on your server and ch'dir into directory.

 ```
 git clone https://github.com/ansible-buch/cbi.git
 cd cbi
 ```

-## Generate config and review/adjust it:
+## Generate config and review/adjust it.
 ```
 ./cbi config